How many tags can you have on luggage

 Check airline regulations as they might have guidelines on the maximum allowed identifiers on checked items.
 Keeping tags functional and straightforward will streamline your travel experience and prevent confusion during baggage claim.

-These luggage ID tags come pre-numbered from 000 to 999, ensuring efficient management of your belongings.
-Perfect for hotels and travel, they are user-friendly and designed for convenience in identifying bags.
+These self-adhesive luggage ID tags come pre-numbered from 000 to 999, making them ideal for hotels and transportation services.
+Their user-friendly design ensures easy application and organization of luggage.

 Labeling Options for Your Bags